 This is the least common type of claim, since workers’ compensation laws generally protect employers against lawsuits from injured employees.
 However, in extreme cases involving severe negligence, recklessness, or even intentional harm, employees may have the option to bypass workers’ compensation laws and sue their employer directly.

 Were you hurt on the job in North Carolina or South Carolina?
 The steps you take immediately following the accident are crucial to securing compensation for your injuries.
-Trust the workers’ compensation attorneys at Stewart Law Offices, LLC to assist you in your time of need – we will even visit you at home or in the hospital while you recover.
+Trust the South Carolina Workers Comp Lawyer at Stewart Law Offices to assist you in your time of need – we will even visit you at home or in the hospital while you recover.